I've spent an hour here trying to categorize this Obama speech.

 An unemployed black Jewish lesbian atheist trying to save Earth from global warming.

-That would be worth that would make up for all of the transgressions, right?
+That would be worth, that would make up for all of the transgressions, right?

 You cover all bases.

-They're everything Hollywood cares about and promotes with that one single thing.
+They were everything Hollywood cares about and promotes with that one single thing.

 That's what they could do.